release date: Sep. 20, 1982

 producer: Iva Davies and Keith Forsey

-label: Warner / Diva Records - nationality: Australia
+label: Chrysalis / Diva Records - nationality: Australia

 Track highlights: 1.
 "Great Southern Land" - 2.
 "Uniform" - 3.
 "Hey, Little Girl" - 4.
 "Street Cafe" - 5.
 "Glam (instrumental)" - 7.
 "One by One" - 9.
 "Mysterious Thing" - 10.
 "Goodnight, Mr. Matthews"

 2nd studio album by Australian synthpop and new wave band Icehouse following two years after the bands debut Icehouse (1980) - released under the name of Flowers.
-This album is quite extraordinary as it's basically a solo-project since lead vocalist, multi-instrumentalist and only songwriter of the band, Iva Davies, recorded all songs of the album all by himself and some help from co-producer Keith Forsey.
+This album is quite extraordinary as it's basically a solo-project release as lead vocalist, multi-instrumentalist and only songwriter of the band, Iva Davies, recorded all songs of the album all on his own only with some help from co-producer Keith Forsey.
 The album is still released as a band effort, although, credits on the album leave no information about this.
-Apparently, Davies wrote all compositions, supplied vocals, guitars, keyboards, bass and drum programming, and Forsey added percussion to the recordings.
-The other band members then gathered up with Davies to promote the album on a following live tour.
-For this, the band presented a new line-up with Iva Davies on vocals, guitar & keyboard, Michael Hoste on keyboards, John Lloyd on drums, and three new members: Bob Kretschmar on guitar, Guy Pratt on bass, and Andy Qunta on keyboards & backing vocals.
+Apparently, Davies wrote and composed all songs, supplied backing vocals, guitars, keyboards, bass, and drum programming, and then Forsey added percussion to the recordings.
+After this, the rest of the band then gathered up with Davies to promote the album for a following live tour.
+And for that, the band presented a new line-up with Iva Davies on vocals, guitar & keyboard, Michael Hoste on keyboards, John Lloyd on drums, and then adding three new members: Bob Kretschmar on guitar, Guy Pratt on bass, and Andy Qunta on keyboards & backing vocals.

-Primitive Man was met by critical acclaim and peaked at #3 on the national charts list, topped the list in New Zealand, peaked at #5 in Germany and was a small hit in most Scandinavian countries.
+Primitive Man was met by critical acclaim and peaked at number #3 on the national chart list, it topped the list in New Zealand, peaked at number #5 in Germany and it was a small hit in most of the Scandinavian countries.
 The single "Hey, Little Girl" remains the band's best-selling single.
-It was, however, surpassed by two positions in Australia by the release of the first single "Great Southern Land" peaking at #5, but it didn't make noteworthy entries except for in New Zealand.
+It was, however, surpassed by two positions in Australia by the release of the first single "Great Southern Land" peaking at number #5, but it didn't make noteworthy entries except for in New Zealand.

 The album was the first I came across by this great Australian band.
 As I recall, it was quite popular in the Fall of '82 / Spring of '83.
-Stylistically, it blends art pop, new wave, and sophisti-pop, which really wasn't a familiar style back then - but this album really was one of the first true 'sophisti-pop' albums leaning on Roxy Music, David Bowie, Japan, and probably influencing upcoming artists like Simple Minds, David Sylvian and The Church.
+Stylistically, it blends various styles of art pop, new wave, and sophisti-pop, which really wasn't a familiar style back then - but the album really was one of the first true sophisti-pop albums leaning on Roxy Music, David Bowie, Japan, and probably influencing upcoming artists like Simple Minds, David Sylvian and The Church.
 At the time of the release I found it too mainstream sounding, although, in retrospect, it really is a strong and most vital album.

 Highly recommended.